CFS - Evidence Collection and Case Acceptance

 The primary resource for information regarding collection and preservation of exhibits is the Handbook for the Investigator.
 This handbook also provides guidance with respect to routinely accepted case and item types.
-Please refer to this document for general information and direction when collecting items for submission to all Centre of Forensic Sciences (CFS Sections.
+Please refer to this document for general information and direction when collecting items for submission to all Centre of Forensic Sciences.
 See section-specific information below for further detail not captured in this document.
-Last updated Dec.
-8, 2017.
+Last updated June 26, 2018.

 A section manager can authorize an urgent examination based on the specific needs of the investigation.
 Contact the laboratory prior to submission or as soon as possible thereafter to provide your specific set of circumstances.
 The manager will then evaluate if there is a need for the laboratory to provide rapid response

 Biology specific information